-Students planning to enter the preengineering program should consult with Mr. James Bosscher, chairman of the Department of Engineering, when arranging their programs.
+Students planning to enter the pre-engineering program should consult with Mr. James Bosscher, acting chairman of the Department of Engineering, when arranging their programs.
 Students wishing to graduate from

-Calvin College on the combined curriculum plan must complete twenty seven courses approved by the department, with a cumulative grade point average of C (2.0).
+Calvin College on the combined curriculum plan must complete twenty-seven courses, included the courses designated below, with a cumulative grade point average of C (2.0).
 Upon satisfactory completion of this program, plus approximately three semesters of successful work in a recognized school of engineering, the student will be eligible for the degree of bachelor of science on the combined curriculum plan in science and engineering.